HEMISPHERES OCCUPATIONAL THERAPISTS

 At present, Hemispheres views the reflexes as being grouped in terms of their functional, emotional, physical, neurological and behavioural effects/components.
 Equally, they can be thus grouped as levels for intervention during treatment.
 These groupings are effective, therefore, in both assessment and treatment and can help to define and clarify a practitioner’s clinical reasoning and intervention when working with a child.

-The reflexes listed below are not the only reflexes within a child’ system, but they do represent a clear and defined cohort of reflexes that show a profile of neurological development/immaturity.
+The reflexes listed below are not the only reflexes within a child’s system, but they do represent a clear and defined cohort of reflexes that show a profile of neurological development/immaturity.
 A good place to start.

 The following descriptions define each reflex group and briefly explain the impact they can wield on the reflex chain as a whole: